Kosta Khetagurov: Legacy

 To quote the Soviet poet of esteem Nikolai Tikhonov, Kosta "became an asset for progressive thought, the foremost art and the vanguard of mankind" and "he joined by right the great family of world classical writers".

 Wrote one historian, "Kosta's influence on forming the Ossetian mentality is immense, and we believe that his beneficial moral power will be everlasting."

 The poems and other works of Kosta are still available for purchase and in many languages as well.
 They are in libraries and book stores and on the internet in these many languages.

 Another fact of noteworthiness is that today Ossetia is known as a place of great arts and culture, with large thanks to Kosta.
 To reflect this, one of the three universities of Ossetia, has the name Kosta Khetagurov upon it.

-Statue
+Statues

-There have now been many statues of Kosta put up across the region.
-A more recent and impressive statue is the one in Vladikavkaz.
-This enduring stone shaft once projected a great enduring legacy of Kosta.
-There is a sign upon it that can be read, "To Kosta Khetagurov, the founder of Ossetian literature - from the government of the Soviet Union."
+There have now been several statues of Kosta put up across the region.
+A more recently constructed statue is the one in Vladikavkaz.
+This statue once projected the legacy of Kosta.
+There is a sign on it that can be read, "To Kosta Khetagurov, the founder of Ossetian literature - from the Government of the Soviet Union."